Back to Glossary

 💡 Real-Life Example

-When you're deeply focused on studying or performing delicate hand movements, acetylcholine is being actively released in your brain.
+When studying intensely or performing fine motor tasks like threading a needle, acetylcholine is being actively released in the brain.

 Want to talk more about "Acetylcholine"?